Is Driving Barefoot Illegal?

 Potentially dangerous shoes for driving include high heels and flip-flops — making it understandable that you may want to take them off before driving.
 You should consider keeping an extra pair of more practical footwear in the car just for driving, such as sneakers or other supportive shoes.

-Ideally, you’ll want to drive wearing a pair of shoes that stay on your feet and provide ankle support.
+Ideally, you’ll want to drive wearing shoes that stay on your feet and provide ankle support.
 Wearing the right shoes to drive can be especially helpful if you need to act quickly or slam on your brakes in an emergency situation.
 But if you do need to wear high heels or flip-flops while driving, consider switching to a more practical option, such as heels with a lower heel or sandals with straps.

-Compare Car Insurance Quotes
+Find Cheap Car Insurance

 Secure.
 Free.
 Easy-to-use.